TeachYourDog/Algorithms-in-Python-/README.md

-# Algorithms-in-Python-
+# Algorithms in Python

+These are implementations of various algorithms in Python.

-Euclid's Algorithm:
+### Euclid's Algorithm

-  A method for finding the greatest common divisor of any two integers, m and n.
+Finds the greatest common divisor of two integers, m and n.